sisoe24/hammerspoon-vscode/README.md

 ### 1.3.1. `hammerspoon.updateDocs`

-This will update the internal files of which the extension will use for the suggestions.
+If a new Hammerspoon release introduces new methods, the command will update its internal file for the suggestions.
 The update its made by parsing the `docs.json` inside the Hammerspoon application path.

 ### 1.3.2. `hammerspoon.reloadConfiguration`